Cappricio-Securities/installtools/README.md

        ```
      - Open your telegram and search for [`@CappricioSecuritiesTools_bot`](https://web.telegram.org/k/#@CappricioSecuritiesTools_bot) and click start

-   - To run all the tools
+   - To run all the tools (Make sure you already have live.txt in your current directory)
      - ```bash
          ./cve-scan.sh
        ```